-An oak leaf has symbolized my work and purpose since launching GreenLeaf Consulting way back in 1998.
+An oak leaf has symbolized my work and purpose since launching GreenLeaf Consulting.
 Oaks are special trees that have long represented strength, courage and great potential for growth.
 And nature’s always been my place to rejuvenate and gain clarity about my own path and purpose.

 Pre-GreenLeaf, I worked in Management Education and Organization Development, Instructional Design and Training roles at Arthur Andersen, Walgreens, and Unisys.
 I also taught on the adjunct faculty at Furman University in Greenville, South Carolina, where my subjects included Global Leadership, Leading Change, Creativity, and Building Effective Teams.

 Working across the United States and in Argentina, Canada, Brazil, China, Hong Kong, Singapore, England, Ireland, Germany, Thailand, Switzerland, France, Colombia, Malaysia, and Australia with leaders from over 40 countries has been a joy.
 I’ve been honored to work with folks at Netflix, BMW, Coca Cola, SunLife, Düsseldorf University, CARE, Dr. Martens, NASA, Aegon Asia, Red Bull, MetLife China, NBC Universal, MicroSoft Latin America, The Hispanic Alliance, and Hilton to name a few in a range of executive coaching, workshop and retreat settings.

 Before heading out into the wide world, I grew up on a farm in North Carolina’s Blue Ridge Mountains.
 Appalachia’s beautiful forests, wildflowers, and waterfalls impressed on me at an early age the importance of caring for our environment.
 And in true Southern style, I’ve never met a stranger.